AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Secure loading of libraries: Campaign now prevents unnecessary DLLs from loading while charging Campaign Client (nlclient) to protect from DLL preloading attacks.
 [Learn more](https://support.microsoft.com/en-us/help/2389418/secure-loading-of-libraries-to-prevent-dll-preloading-attacks)
 * Fixed two Server-Side Request Forgery (SSRF) issues, one in the exportReport.jsp file and one within the usage of the CaptchaValidate() JavaScript function, that could be vulnerabilities for attackers to probe internal network services available to the server.
 * Fixed an issue that occurred while handling GDPR privacy requests that prevented records from being deleted from custom tables with a second-level relationship to the Recipient table.
 (NEO-25967)
-Fixed a security issue using API calls made by non-admin users when trying to synchronize AEM templates.
+* Fixed a security issue using API calls made by non-admin users when trying to synchronize Adobe Experience Manager templates.

 **Compatibility updates and deprecated features**